are migraine symptoms?

 A migraine isn’t just an average headache.
-Migraines are

 sensations in your arms and legs.

 fibers in the blood vessels of the brain.

-- the prodrome (also known as premonitory) stage
+- the prodrome (premonitory) stage

 - the aura (visual symptoms or tingling)

-- the headache or main attack stage
+- the headache (main attack) stage

-- the postdrome (or recovery) stage
+- the postdrome (recovery) stage

-Not all migraine sufferers will experience all of the stages.
+all of the stages.

-The premonitory or prodrome stage typically occurs one to
+The premonitory or prodrome stage can start

-- mood changes such as anxiety or depression
+- mood changes, such as

 - craving for sugary foods

-- stiff neck
+- tight or sore neck

 - frequent yawning

-Symptoms of an aura may include:
+Symptoms of an aura can include: